pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-4.md

 	- What are database roles and what are they used for
 	- Different type of users
 - Your scripts to create your physical database for your group project theme
+  	- THESE SCRIPTS ARE CURRENTLY TO BE COMPLETED AS DRAFTS.
+Use DBeaver to avoid some syntax issues.
 - Description of your create scripts

 ## Submission